Bush Mongolia Pictures

 For many years the Lonely Planet Mongolia was the only English guidebook on Mongolia, but not everybody was too happy with it.
 Comments varied from:

-This is the first guidebook I read that basically tells me not to go there
+This is the first guidebook I read that basically tells me not to go thereto:

 For independent travellers without preplanned itineraries the Lonely Planet is the better choice — as well as focusing more on practical information, it's more recent and noticeably lighter and more compact.
 Those doing an organised tour and less concerned about practicalities may lean towards the Bradt's more extensive background information.
 And its personal stories may be more helpful for those deciding whether or not to visit Mongolia.
 I found both books useful, both before and during my trip, and any sizeable group will want both.